• Skip to main content

 Instructions

-• Divide the red dough and roll each piece into a log that is about 1" in diameter.
+• Put some gluten free flour on a cutting board or other surface.
+Divide the red dough and roll each piece into a log that is about 2 inches in diameter.
 Repeat with the white dough.
-You should have 2 strands of white dough and 2 strands of red dough.
-To make the checkerboard pattern, lay a red and white strand next to each other, then lay a white strand on top of the red and a red on top of the white next to it.
-Roll the strands to combine them into one.
-Wrap in plastic wrap and refrigerate for about an hour.
+To make the checkerboard pattern, lay a red and white log next to each other, then lay a white log on top of the red and a red on top of the white next to it.
+Press the sections together while rolling until it is one uniform log that is about 2 inches in diameter.

 Notes